-In the countryside, pubs featuring traditional Irish music are still very common, but in the city, most have been transformed into more metropolitan venues.
+In the countryside, pubs featuring traditional Irish music are still very common.
+However in the city, most have been transformed into more metropolitan venues.
 The Cobblestone is one of the places in the city keeping this spirit not only alive and kicking but thriving.
 And it is surrounded, of course, by the very old cobblestone streets of old-time Dublin.

 Outdoor yoga to start the day

 Dartmouth Square is one of the prettiest in Dublin, and worth a visit for its own sake.
 And if you happen to be visiting the city (or if you’re a local with some free time) on a Saturday between April and late autumn, you can participate in a morning yoga session in these nice surroundings.